Head of community Elizabeth Kinsey shares why we created a space for users to get more out of Slack

 Yes!
 It is that Stack Exchange model, similar to Salesforce’s IdeaExchange or any old-school technical web forum.
 The thing that works well for Stack Exchange is you are not just contributing, you also get some sense of satisfaction and reward by reading and participating.
 Plus, you get reputation points when helping out.
 And by extension, you gain credibility when you’re seen as an expert in your domain.

-How does the forum work for a developer who’s trying to, for example, debug a JSON error but also welcome someone trying to customise their app notifications?
+How does the forum work for a developer who’s trying to, for example, debug a JSON error but also welcome someone trying to customize their app notifications?

 That’s where the topics come in handy.
 If I were a developer stuck on a really sticky JSON question, I would go to the developer topic and ask the question.
 But first, I would do a search to see if someone had the same problem.
 If I didn’t find anything, I’d ask the question in that group and tag it appropriately.